Go to JSR:

 IBM Knudsen, Knud Steven Mitsubishi Electric Corp.

-Motorola Nokia Corporation Parthus Technologies PLC.
+Motorola Nokia Corporation Oracle

-Research In Motion, LTD (RIM) Rococo Software Sharp Labs of America
+Parthus Technologies PLC.
+Research In Motion, LTD (RIM) Rococo Software

-Smart Fusion Smart Network Devices GmbH Sun Microsystems, Inc.
+Sharp Labs of America Smart Fusion Smart Network Devices GmbH

-Symbian Ltd Telcordia Technologies, Inc. Threatt, Brad
+Sun Microsystems, Inc. Symbian Ltd Telcordia Technologies, Inc.

-Vaultus, Inc. Zucotto Wireless
+Threatt, Brad Vaultus, Inc. Zucotto Wireless

 Updates to the Original JSR